My-Name-Is-Nabil/Landing-Page/README.md

 # Landing Page Project
 ## Table Of Contents
+- Introduction
 - Building Navigation Bar
 - Distinguish Section in View
 - Scroll To Section
 - Scroll To Top Button

+## Introduction

+In this project we aim to enhance the user's experience with the landing page by adding a navigation bar dynamically, highlighting the section in view,  allowing the user to scroll to the desired section using the navigation bar and adding a button to scroll to the top of the page.

 ## Building Navigation Bar